MichaelRallo/OOComparison/Multithreading.md

 # Multithreading
 ## Threads or thread-like abilities
-## How is multitasking accomplished?
+### Both Java and C++ have Thread abilities.

-### There are 2 ways Java may Define and Start a Thread.
+#### There are 2 ways Java may Define and Start a Thread.
 These methods are via implementing the Runnable interface or by Subclassing the Thread Class.
 ##### Below is an example of implementing Threads via Subclassing (Java).

 ```Java